Chapter 1: Symbols

 “Adrian!” exclaimed Callie.
 “For Pete’s sake!”

 “I’m sorry, okay?
 That was my last question, I promise.”

-“I thought you were not going to pry?
+“I thought you weren’t going to pry?
 Sheesh, what business of yours can I stick my nosey nose into?” chided Callie.

 “Relax, okay?
-It’s nothing like that, trust me,” said Callie, linking her arm with his.
+It’s nothing like that, trust me,” reassured Callie, linking her arm with his.